Introduction to Android

 In the above section, we have seen the basic introduction to Android.
 Now we are going ahead with the application of Android:

-Advantages And Disadvantages of Android
+Advantages and Disadvantages of Android

-Below are the advantages and disadvantages of android which are as follows:
+Given below are the advantages and disadvantages mentioned:

 - It works on almost all devices and is flexible.

-- We can run multiple tasks at the same time which hence enables multitasking.
+- We can run multiple tasks at the same time, which hence enables multitasking.

 - They have multiple features as compared to other operating systems.